2 – Nautical charts

 Figure 2.3

-The vertical scale of Figure 2.3, depicted on the right, demonstrates the distortion.
+The vertical scale of Figure 2.3, depicted on the right, further demonstrates the distortion.
 The two little navy coloured markers have precisely the same size, the upper one measures only 0.64 degrees (= 38.4 NM) while the other measures 1.00 degrees (= 60 NM).
 So, distances – in degrees, or in miles and minutes – should not only be read on the vertical scale, but also at approximately the same height.

 The horizontal scale is only valid for one latitude in the chart and can therefore only be used for the coordinates (a point, but not a line).